 2. Don’t #hashtag #every #word

 You think this is a no brainer?
 On Instagram #is has 14 million posts, #a has 27 million, and #the has 33 million posts.
-None of which are related to each other.
+None of these posts are related to each other.
 Hashtags have replaced key words.
 Stop thinking everything is important!

 3. What’s your branded hashtag again?